gitn00b1337/expo-widgets/README.md

 npx expo run:ios
 ```

+## Troubleshooting Android

+If you use R in your widget kotlin file to get layouts, you may get an unresolved reference error for R. In this case, simply add "package your.appconfig.packageid.R", delete your android folder and rebuild.

 ## Need Custom Fonts?

 Give my [other expo module a try](https://github.com/gitn00b1337/expo-native-fonts).
 You'll need to put the fonts config before the widgets config.